History of Kosovo in Timeline

 2000: Increase in Archaeological Expeditions

-Since 2000, there has been an increase in archaeological expeditions, revealing previously unknown sites in Kosovo.
+Since 2000, an increase in archaeological expeditions has revealed many previously unknown sites in Kosovo, including Stone Age cave dwellings.

 November 2001: First Elections for the Assembly of Kosovo